SrishtiLodhi/Energy-Trading-DApp/README.md

 ## FrontEnd Deployment

-The Decentralized Energy Trading Platform is deployed at [powerX-UI](#).
+The Decentralized Energy Trading Platform is deployed at [powerX-UI](energy-trading-dapp.vercel.app).

 ## Smart Contract

 The smart contract is deployed on the Amoy Testnet of the Polygon blockchain.
-You can check it out here [powerX-smartContract](https://amoy.polygonscan.com/address/0x351236895E94fA1A1978b60a0AB189af24E7b0bF).
+You can check it out here [powerX-smartContract](https://amoy.polygonscan.com/address/0x6352e17AcC9158A7b20ea421E21d6BedD578e3bB).

 ## Backend Deployment

-The backend of powerX is deployed here - [powerX-backend](https://web3-energy-trading-backend-3.onrender.com).

 -> Backend of PowerX - Techstack